 A Message from the Undergraduate Program Director

-Part of my job is to provide you with the most complete information on our programs and offerings, through the web site and other publications.
+Part of my job is to provide you with the most complete information on our programs and offerings, through this web site and elsewhere.
 I welcome constructive criticisms and suggestions on how we can improve any aspect of the undergraduate experience, so feel free to visit or to email me with your ideas or concerns.
-Have a successful and productive year!
+In the meantime, I wish you a a successful and productive year!

 P. G. Potvin, Undergraduate Program Director